-China is the world’s largest internet market with over 1 billion Internet users (and even more smartphone apps users, as WeChat has 1.26 billion active monthly users).
+China is the world’s largest Internet market with over 1 billion Internet users (and even more smartphone app users, as WeChat has 1.26 billion active monthly users).
 Brands and marketers are often interested in how to optimize their websites for China and Chinese netizens, but there are a lot of misconceptions about what that entails.

 In this post, we’ll outline some of the most common misconceptions as well as best practices for optimizing your website for China and Chinese netizens.

 - Live chat & contact info & payment option

 - On-site optimization for Baidu